-Bot ramen and pho are noodle soup dishes, but the noodles used in ramen are made from wheat flour whereas pho uses rice noodles.
-The pho beef broth is a bit lighter and seasoned with ginger, cardamom, coriander seed, fennel seed, and clove.
-Ramen broth is often thicker and seasoned with miso and Worcestershire sauce.
+Both ramen and pho are noodle soup dishes but use different noodles.
+Ramen uses wheat flour noodles, whereas pho noodles are made from rice.
+Pho broth is lighter but more seasoned with ginger, cardamom, coriander, fennel, and clove.
+Ramen broth is thicker and often uses miso and Worcestershire sauce.

-Of course, there’s much more to it and there are different variations of both.
-Let’s dive a little bit deeper in what these dishes are and how they differ.
+Of course, there’s much more to these recipes than simply that.
+So let’s dive a little bit deeper into what these dishes are and how they differ.

 In this post we'll cover: